 Generally, except in the case of proposed changes to the dividends payable or in the case of changes to MagnaChip LLC's limited liability company operating agreement that adversely affect the relative rights and preferences of the Series A preferred units, the Series A preferred units are not entitled to vote on any matter submitted to a vote of the members.
 On any matters on which the holders of the Series A preferred units are entitled to vote, they are entitled to one vote for each unit held and the vote of the majority of outstanding units is required to take action.
-In no event will the issuance of any series of preferred units that is senior to, on a parity with or junior to the Series A preferred units or has a redemption date earlier than the Series A preferred units be deemed to adversely affect the rights and preferences of the Series A preferred units.
+In no event will the issuance of any series of preferred units that is senior to, on a parity with or junior to the Series A preferred units or has a redemption date earlier than the Series A preferred units.